turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 * Visit http://localhost:3000 to interact with built dApp.

-![](https://j.gifs.com/A6qrxj.gif)

 * Don't forget to setup Metamask with `Fuji` testnet and also fund the account with Fuji c-chain test tokens in order to vote.
 Please refer to this tutorial on [Connecting Datahub to Metamask](https://learn.figment.io/network-documentation/avalanche/tutorials/connect-datahub-to-metamask).
+You may change address in the Metamask wallet and fund them in order to vote again.

+![](https://j.gifs.com/A6qrxj.gif)

 ## Congratulations!